brinmobile/open-schol-coms/README.md

 ## Writing for OSC

 All documentation written in [Markdown](http://daringfireball.net/projects/markdown/), please.
 Make sure to save files with a .md extension.
 Additionally, if you could separate words in your file names with underscores or dashes and *avoid spaces*, that would be super cool.

+Also, there's bound to be some national differences if this thing gets any traction.
+Funding agencies all over the globe are very different.
+Noting the country of origin (or, within, province or state or whatever) is likely a wise idea.
+I guess we'll figure that out as we go.

 ## Are You New to Github But Want to Contribute?